damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 title: "Service Engineer"
 ---
 The rising popularity of GitLab means that our professional services are in high demand.
 If you have the skills to help our clients we would love to talk to you.

-Currently we are looking for skilled people located in European and African timezones (UTC -2 to +4), as well as in Asian and Oceania timezones (UTC +5 to +10).
+We are looking for skilled people around the world.
 If you would love to work from home and help GitLab grow, this is the right spot for you.

 ## Responsibilities